-I think a nice medium-profiled barrel with a slight taper works well here.
+I think a nice medium-profiled barrel with a slight taper works well

 The Recon Rail

-The market has come along way since the early ’90s or even the early 2000s.
+The market has come a long way since the early ’90s or even the early 2000s.
 We have an almost unlimited number of choices when it comes to rails and handguards.

-This is really personal preference, but I’m a huge fan of BCM’s rails these days.
+This is really a personal preference, but I’m a huge fan of BCM’s rails these days.
 The mounting system works well and you can have it in your preferred flavor of Keymod, M-LOK, or 1913 rail.